 - i.
 AAA rated instruments of PSU Banks and AAA rated instruments of Public Financial Institutions (PFIs). - ii.
-Tri-Party Repo on Government securities or treasury bills.. - iii.
+Tri-party Repos. - iii.
 Bank Certificate of Deposits. - iv.
 Government of India securities. - v.
 Treasury Bills - vi.
 Short term deposits of scheduled commercial banks. - The Scheme shall not make any investment in: - Any unlisted security of an associate or group company of the Sponsor; or - Any security issued by way of private placement by an associate or group company of the Sponsor; or - The listed securities of group companies of the Sponsor, which is in excess of 25% of the net assets. - The Mutual Fund shall not borrow except to meet temporary liquidity needs of the mutual fund for the purpose of repurchase / redemption of Units or payment of interest and IDCW to the Unitholders.
-Provided that the Mutual Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - Debentures, irrespective of any residual maturity period (above or below 1 year), shall attract the investment restrictions as applicable for debt instruments as specified under Clause 1 and 1A of the Seventh Schedule to the SEBI (MF) Regulations or as may be specified by SEBI from time to time.
+Provided that the Mutual Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - Subject to guidelines laid down para 12.19 and 12.20 of SEBI Master Circular on Mutual Funds, the Scheme may invest upto 20% of the average Asset Under Management ('AUM') of the previous three calendar months in overseas securities subject to maximum limit of USD 1 billion at a Fund house level.
+Pursuant to para 12.19 of SEBI Master Circular on Mutual Funds has clarified that the aforesaid 20% limit for ongoing investment in overseas securities will be soft limit for purpose of reporting only on a monthly basis to SEBI. - For overseas ETFs, Mutual Funds can make investment subject to a maximum of US \$ 300 million per Mutual Fund - Debentures, irrespective of any residual maturity period (above or below 1 year), shall attract the investment restrictions as applicable for debt instruments as specified under Clause 1 and 1A of the Seventh Schedule to the SEBI (MF) Regulations or as may be specified by SEBI from time to time.